UIC hosts DeVries and Drake - WTOP News

 BOTTOM LINE: Drake plays the UIC Flames after Tucker DeVries scored 28 points in Drake’s 91-77 loss to the Northern Iowa Panthers.

 The Flames have gone 6-8 at home.
-UIC ranks seventh in the MVC with 6.7 offensive rebounds per game led by Toby Okani averaging 1.6.

-The Bulldogs have gone 14-4 against MVC opponents.
-Drake ranks sixth in the MVC with 6.8 offensive rebounds per game led by Darnell Brodie averaging 2.4.
+UIC averages 12.1 turnovers per game and is 4-8 when it wins the turnover battle.

+The Bulldogs are 14-4 in MVC play.
+Drake scores 80.0 points and has outscored opponents by 10.3 points per game.

 UIC averages 8.7 made 3-pointers per game, 1.5 more made shots than the 7.2 per game Drake allows.
-Drake has shot at a 48.7% clip from the field this season, 6.1 percentage points higher than the 42.6% shooting opponents of UIC have averaged.
+Drake averages 8.6 made 3-pointers per game this season, 2.7 more made shots on average than the 5.9 per game UIC allows.

+The Flames and Bulldogs face off Wednesday for the first time in MVC play this season.

-TOP PERFORMERS: Isaiah Rivera is shooting 46.1% and averaging 15.2 points for the Flames.
-Christian Jones is averaging 13.6 points over the last 10 games for UIC.
+TOP PERFORMERS: Isaiah Rivera is scoring 15.2 points per game with 3.8 rebounds and 1.8 assists for the Flames.
+Christian Jones is averaging 13.6 points and 3.5 rebounds while shooting 46.2% over the last 10 games for UIC.

-DeVries is averaging 21 points, 6.7 rebounds, 3.5 assists and 1.5 steals for the Bulldogs.
-Atin Wright is averaging 13.1 points and 2.9 rebounds while shooting 46.4% over the past 10 games for Drake.
+DeVries is shooting 44.7% and averaging 21.0 points for the Bulldogs.
+Kevin Overton is averaging 1.9 made 3-pointers over the last 10 games for Drake.

 LAST 10 GAMES: Flames: 3-7, averaging 70.5 points, 31.6 rebounds, 11.9 assists, 7.1 steals and 4.5 blocks per game while shooting 43.5% from the field.
 Their opponents have averaged 76.2 points per game.